soxoj/username-generation-guide/README.md

 ...
 ```

+Also you can find it convenient to use [Email Permutator](http://metricsparrow.com/toolkit/email-permutator/) from Metric Sparrow Toolkit.

 For fans of a console there are some specialized tools:

 - Script [python-email-permutator](https://github.com/Satys/python-email-permutator) based on spreedsheet mentioned above;